ElBeenMachine/BSFC-CS-Notes/cpus/cpu-architecture.md

 * Reading (fetching) data and writing data can be done at the same time as reading an instruction
 * Tends to be used in RISC processors.

-Modern high performance CPU chips incorporated aspects of both Von Neumann and Harvard architectures.
+Modern high performance CPU chips incorporate aspects of both Von Neumann and Harvard architectures.